 As far as automatic app updates go, I suggest treading carefully.
 There are times where some app updates have been known to break functionality, remove features, or kill compatibility with popular jailbreak tweaks, so you should really be wary of enabling automatic app updates so you can better monitor what’s being updated.

-Configuring your iOS device’s Automatic Downloads settings is really easy, but the way you set it up is going to be different from everybody else’s because everyone is different and has their own uses for their devices.
+Configuring Automatic Downloads on iPhone, iPod touch, and iPad is really easy, but the way you set it up is going to be different from everybody else’s because everyone is different and has their own uses for their devices.

-What Automatic Downloads to you allow on your iPhone, iPod touch, or iPad?
+What Automatic Downloads to you allow on your devices?
 Share in the comments!